-At Cheekwood, distinct gardens offer different environments and atmospheres.
+At Cheekwood, gardens offer different environments and atmospheres.
 For example, the color garden features beds of perennials, annuals and tropical beauties.
-Other gardens include herbs, boxwoods, dogwoods, roses and the Japanese garden.
-In addition to gardens, Cheekwood hosts an annual springtime festival with 150,000 blooming bulbs such as snowdrops, magnolias and tulips.
+Others include herbs, boxwoods, dogwoods, roses and the Japanese garden.
+In addition, Cheekwood hosts an annual springtime festival with 150,000 blooming bulbs such as snowdrops, magnolias and tulips.

 Phoenix: Desert Botanical Garden

 Desert Botanical Garden in Phoenix has made best botanical gardens lists by Thrillist and Curbed.
-Even better, it’s located less than 3 miles from Scottsdale – a top destination for golf, foodies and relaxing spas.
-This means those vacationing in Phoenix and Scottsdale can easily access Desert Botanical Garden.
+Even better, it’s located less than 3 miles from Scottsdale – a top destination for golf, food and spas.
+This means those vacationing in Phoenix and Scottsdale easily access Desert Botanical Garden.

 Portland: Portland Japanese Garden

 Travel and Leisure named this hot spot among America’s Most Beautiful Gardens.
-While Portland has several worthy gardens, Portland Japanese Garden ranks among the must-sees for beauty and culture.
+While Portland has several worthy gardens, Portland Japanese Garden ranks among the best garden-loving cities for beauty and culture.

 St. Petersburg: Sunken Gardens